The romantic dinner that turned into a struggle for survival

 "Thanks God him and his wife were lucky," Zakaria Hamza Al Wazan told CNN.

-Naef Zakaria Al Wazan said his wife is still trying recover from the shocking night.
+Naef Zakaria Al Wazan said his wife is still trying to recover from the shocking night.

 "I was seeing people's bodies and thanking God [we are alive].
 It was like a dream," she said as she sobbed.